smurfier/RainLaunch/RainLaunch/ReadMe.txt

 ===== Known Limitiations =====

+Using tabs in Run.cfg may break the script.

 Using quotes in user input may cause unexpected results.

 With the current implementation of Lua, the use of Unicode characters is unwise.